ais1-1/OC-project-09_application-web-django/README.md

     source <name of the virtual environment>/bin/activate

-### Install dependencies

-Again, inside the project directory, in your terminal, enter the following command:

-    pip install -r requirements.txt

-This will install all the required modules to run the application.
-Those are Django and Pillow.

 ## Run the website
 + Download or clone the repository.
 + Inside the outer litreviewbooks/ directory, open your terminal and enter the following command:

+    `pip install -r requirements.txt`

+    This will install all the required modules to run the application.
+Those are Django and Pillow.

++ Again, inside the outer litreviewbooks/ directory, in your terminal and enter the following command:

     `python manage.py runserver`